nikhilgautam96/Javascript/Notes/[2]_OOPS_in_js/This/_3_this_Node.md

-# This in JS :
+# In NodeJs console :-

 ## Inside a `function (annonymous|named|IIFE)` `this` will point to the immediate parent of that function :

 -   if immediate parent is an object --> point to object.
 -   if immediate parent is an function(arrow|annonymous|named|IIFE) --> point to the `Global Object`.
--   if no parent --> `Global object`.
+-   if no parent (parent is global object / window object) --> `Global object`.

 ## `this` inside of `arrow functions` :

 **_ Arrow functions were introduced to keep track of user defined parent objects. _**

--   looks for its parent function and the moment it finds a parent function, it point to the this of that parent function.
+-   It takes its `this` from its outer normal function.
--   ie:- {
+-   It looks for its parent function and the moment it finds a parent function, it point to the this of that parent function.
-    -   1. If parent point to 'Global' it will point to 'Global. |
+-   ie:-

-    -   2. If parent points to an 'object' it will point to same 'object'.|
+    -   1. If parent point to 'Global' it will point to 'Global.
-           }
+    -   2. If parent points to an 'object' it will point to same 'object'.

--   if no parent found, point to --> '{}' (bcz this is what this in global points to.)
+-   If no parent found (parent is global object / window object), point to --> '{}' (bcz this is what this in global points to.)

 1. Arrow functions were introduced in JavaScript to provide a more concise syntax for writing functions, particularly for short, inline functions.
 They offer a more compact and visually cleaner way to write functions, especially when the function body consists of a single expression.
 Arrow functions also have some unique scoping behavior compared to traditional function expressions.